 Source: SEGA Press

 Last week’s UK chart results are in and Sonic’s big 20th Anniversary title Sonic Generations has just barely managed to make it into the top 10 All Formats chart at the number 10 spot, which isn’t bad for just two days of sales.
-In the Individual Units chart we can see the Xbox 360 version sold more than the PS3 version at the 14th and 21st positions respectively.
-In both of the Xbox 360 and PS3 charts, the game has ranked 6th place.
+Continue reading UK Chart: Sonic Generations Just Barely Makes the Top 10

 Those who have played Sonic Generations may have heard about the game’s hidden Statue Room and the code system used to unlock the statues.
 Well, in an update to their official Sonic Generations website, SEGA’s revealed that you can obtain a code at posh UK retailer Marks & Spencer which will unlock exclusive statues.
 It’s unknown if you need to purchase anything to obtain the code right, though.
 We’ll update when we know more.